margaretth/sentiment-analysis-vidio-reviews/README.md

 - **Model evaluation**: Blanced accuracy

 ## 📊 Results
 The model using Chi-Square feature selection achieved the best performance with a balanced accuracy of 93,63%, outperforming Information Gain.
 The results indicate that most user reviews are classified as negative sentiment, suggesting user feedback related to specific aspects of the application.
-Complaints from Vidio app users include subscription packages that remain inactive despite payment, and difficulties in accessing certain premium content, which in some cases cannot be opened even though users have subscribed according to their selected package.
+Complaints from ABC app users include subscription packages that remain inactive despite payment, and difficulties in accessing certain premium content, which in some cases cannot be opened even though users have subscribed according to their selected package.

 ## 🧪 Tools & Library
 - Python